w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ![sync-backing-fill-legend](../assets/sync-backing-fill-legend.png)

-Because P2 is rushing to be backed into R2 in 6 seconds, there are less than 6 seconds (~ 0.5 seconds) to fill it.
+Because P2 is rushing to be backed into R2 in 6 seconds, there are less than 6 seconds (~ 0.5 seconds) to fill it, since the other 5.5 seconds are needed to get the block backed on chain.
 In this scenario, P2 is filled up to 70%.
 After the inclusion of P2 into R3, Parablock 3 (P3) will be generated, filled to 50%, and backed into R4 in 6 seconds.
 This shows that, if blockspace demand decreases, collators will always have 0.5 seconds to fill up blocks, leading to blocks that contain less and less data.

 The parablock generation and backing are bound together within a six-second window that limits the amount of data a collator can add to each parablock.
 Essentially, a parablock is limited to the